NxPKG/khulnasoft-docs/content/support/Troubleshooting/General Troubleshooting/Contacting Cloudflare Support.md

 _(For Enterprise Emergency Phone Support)_

-For account security, you must verify your identity and account ownership in the Cloudflare dashboard before discussing account settings and sensitive details with Cloudflare Support.
+For account security, you must verify your identity and account ownership in the Khulnasoft dashboard before discussing account settings and sensitive details with Khulnasoft Support.
 There are two verification options:

 -   a single-use token that automatically refreshes every thirty (30) seconds, or
 -   an [authenticator app token](/support/account-management-billing/account-privacy-and-security/securing-user-access-with-two-factor-authentication-2fa/#configure-totp-mobile-app-authentication-for-two-factor-cloudflare-login) on your mobile device.

 ### Authenticating your account

 1\.
-Log into your Cloudflare account.
+Log into your Khulnasoft account.

 2\.
-In the upper right corner of the Cloudflare dashboard, click **Support** and select **Contact Support**.
+In the upper right corner of the Khulnasoft dashboard, click **Support** and select **Contact Support**.

 ![](/images/support/Screen_Shot_2022-09-28_at_11.33.42.png)